Harel-Najera/Final-Page/README.md

 Styling Used: External CSS, Inline CSS, Bootstrap 4,

-The webpage is about 4 different flowers.
+This is a responsive webpage about 4 different flowers.